-Our youngest winner at 24 years old, Nick Pritchard is a former Choral Scholar at New College Oxford and is currently studying at the Royal College of Music on a Maidment Scholarship from the Musicians Benevolent Fund.
-His solo work ranges from Opera to Oratorio and his ensemble work includes appearances with the London Handel Singers, The Sixteen and the Monteverdi Choir.
+Our youngest winner at 24 years old, Nick Pritchard is a former Choral Scholar at New College Oxford and studied at the Royal College of Music on a Maidment Scholarship from the Musicians Benevolent Fund/Help Musicians.
+His solo work ranges from Opera to Oratorio and his ensemble work has included appearances with the London Handel Singers, The Sixteen and the Monteverdi Choir.

-He now has a very busy schedule singing Bach with various UK societes.
+He now has a very busy schedule singing Bach with various UK societies and on the international platform.
 To follow Nick’s diary visit his website www.nickpritchard.co.uk

 The other finalists were: Anna Harvey, Esther Brazil, Alexandra Kidgell